hemanth-git/Programming/README.md

 ### Polymorphism -- this is achieved through method overloading and overriding.
 ### Abstraction -- this is achieved by using abstract class and interfaces.
 ### Encapsulation -- using all private members (Java bean is the best example)

-## Java keywords

-### Static key word
-Static variable - variable gets memory allocated only once per class.
-Static method - this method can be invoked without the object.
-Static block  - it is to execute before the main method.

-### This key word

-This in current class instance variable.
-This to invoke current class method.
-This() to invoke current class constructor. this can be passed as a argument to the method. this is widely used in exception handling.( reuse of the object).